KevinTellier2/Projet_Python/README.md

 The model was compiled with the 'categorical_crossentropy' loss function, the RMSprop optimizer and the 'accuracy' metric.

 #### Fitting the model
+We've evaluated the CNN model with dropout and data augmentation, and we've obtained the following results :

+![Training vs Validation Accuracy][1]